I use a visual vocabulary to speak about that which is unseeable.

 At age 6, Pam began studying art at Artistically Speaking Art Gallery & School of Fine Art in Edmonton, Alberta, where she learned and practiced traditional techniques in drawing, painting, and clay sculpture, until the age of 18.
-Pam's goal as a young artist was to reproduce a realistic image, and she honed her skills by copying photographs of her favorite teen movie stars, pop music idols, Disney characters, and models from lifestyle magazines.
+Pam's goal as a young artist was to reproduce a realistic image, and she honed her skills by copying photographs of her favorite teen movie stars and pop music idols, Disney characters, and models from lifestyle magazines.

 In 2005, Pam obtained a Fine Art Diploma from Grant MacEwan University.
 During her studies at MacEwan University, Pam was exposed to a wide range of contemporary artists and artmaking practices, which inspired her to begin exploring visual art's communicative power and potential beyond reproducing a convincing image.